A zero-sum game between a singular stochastic controller and a discretionary stopper: Introduction

+In particular, the controller tries to minimize, for example, the performance index $J^w$ given by (\ref{Jw}).
+From the controller's perspective, $J^w$ penalizes large fluctuations of the targeted rate for choices such as $h(x) = \kappa x^2$, for some $\kappa> 0$, as well as the expenditure of intervention effort.
+On the other hand, the stopper tries to maximize the same performance criterion $J^w$ because large values of $J^w$ indicate that intervention is ``expensive,'' namely, unsustainable.
+From the stopper's perspective, the choice of the reward function $g$ can be used to further quantify the bank's reluctance to intervene, for example, in situations where the rate assumes values way off the target.
+Furthermore, the choice of $J^w$ rather than $J^v$ can be associated with a central bank that is more, rather than less, keen to intervene.

+The development of a theory for zero-sum games such as the ones we study can therefore provide a useful analytic tool to decision makers such as a central bank in their considerations on whether and how to optimally target a state process such as an exchange rate.
+Such analytic tools can be most valuable because getting a policy wrong can have rather extreme economic and political consequences.
+For instance, one can recall the UK's crash out of the European Exchange Rate Mechanism (ERM) in 1992.

 The games that we study here are the very first ones involving singular stochastic control and discretionary stopping.
-Combining the intuition underlying the solution of standard singular stochastic control problems and standard optimal stopping problems by means of variational inequalities (e.g., see Karatzas~\cite{K} and Peskir and Shiryaev~\cite{PS}, respectively), we derive a system of inequalities that can fully characterise the value function $u$.
-We further show that these inequalities can also characterise the value function $v$ as well as an optimal strategy.
-For this reason, we call $u$ {\em generator of an optimal strategy\/}.
-Surprisingly, we have not seen a way to combine all these inequalities for the generator $u$ into a single equation.
-Our main results include the proof of a verification theorem that establishes sufficient conditions for a generator to identify with the value function $u$ and yield the value function $v$ as ell as an optimal strategy, which we fully characterise.
-In this context, we also show that the two games we consider share the same optimal strategy and we prove that \be v(x) = \max \bigl\{ u(x), \, g(x) \bigr\} \quad \text{for all } x \in \R . \ee The non-uniqueness of the optimal strategy when the controller has the first-move advantage is an interesting result that arises from our analysis (see Remark~\ref{rem1} at the end of Section~\ref{vthm-sec}).
+Combining the intuition underlying the solution of standard singular stochastic control problems and standard optimal stopping problems by means of variational inequalities (e.g., see Karatzas \cite{K} and Peskir and Shiryaev \cite{PS}, resp.), we derive a system of inequalities that can fully characterize the value function $w$.
+We further show that these inequalities can also characterize the value function $v$ as well as an optimal strategy.
+Surprisingly, we have not seen a way to combine all of them into a single equation.
+Our main results include the proof of a verification theorem that establishes sufficient conditions for a solution to these inequalities to identify with the value function $w$ and yield the value function $v$ as well as an optimal strategy, which we fully characterize.
+In this context, we also show that the two games we consider share the same optimal strategy, and we prove that

+The nonuniqueness of the optimal strategy when the controller has the first-move advantage is an interesting result that arises from our analysis; see Remark~\ref{rem1} at the end of Section~\ref{vthm-sec}.